-A mesothelioma is an incurable form of cancer which affects people who have been exposed to asbestos, often in the workplace.
+Mesothelioma is an incurable form of cancer that affects people who have been exposed to asbestos, often in the workplace.
 It is a debilitating and painful condition that affects the family and friends of sufferers.

 Am I At Risk Of Mesothelioma?

 The main cause of mesothelioma is exposure to asbestos in the workplace.
 This material was used heavily in a range of different public and private sector buildings, particularly during the middle of the last century.
 The awareness of the dangers of asbestos did not come to the fore until later on in the seventies and eighties.
 Even though the substance is now banned, it is still present in some buildings and people are beginning to feel the effects of exposure to asbestos, despite it being often several decades ago.